 The pine-forest terrace here is really the focus of the entire hotel as it’s the only real communal area there is, apart from the restaurant.
 It’s the kind of place I could happily spend days though - just reading, chatting, eating and drinking and soaking up the stunning views.

 The buffet breakfast is laid out in the ‘Lounge’ bar, but unless you happen to be very unlucky with the weather, everyone takes their breakfast out onto the main garden terrace to enjoy the views.
 There’s a good choice of fresh fruit, mini-croissants and chocolate croissants, pan con tomate – toast with pureed tomatoes and olive oil - yoghurts, jamon Serrano and cheeses as well as breads and jams.
-See my review of the restaurant by clicking here Vintage Lounge.
+See my review of the restaurant by clicking here [node:172198].

 The pool and surrounding gardens have stunning views on the bays and sea below.
 It’s a few minutes’ walk to get there though as you have to pass through the grounds of what is now a private apartment building near the hotel to reach the pool (which is shared with the apartments).
 There's no shortage of sporting activities nearby though, including a diving school at the cove at Aiguafreda which is only a short walk away.